stdlib-js/stdlib/FAQ.md

 <a name="web-assembly"></a>

-### What about [Web Assembly][wasm]?
+### What about WebAssembly?

-[Web Assembly][wasm] proposes to fundamentally change the web platform by providing a low-level compilation target, which, in the future, will allow any language to be compiled to run on the Web.
-Once [web assembly][wasm] is ubiquitously supported, web developers will be able to use, e.g., a numeric computation library from, not just JavaScript, but any language, including traditional languages, such as R, Python, Julia, and C/C++ (provided the library can compile).
+[WebAssembly][wasm] proposes to fundamentally change the web platform by providing a low-level compilation target, which, in the future, will allow any language to be compiled to run on the Web.
+Once [WebAssembly][wasm] is ubiquitously supported, web developers will be able to use, e.g., a numeric computation library from, not just JavaScript, but any language, including traditional languages, such as R, Python, Julia, and C/C++ (provided the library can compile).
 While the possibility of using libraries like [NumPy][numpy] and [scikit-learn][scikit-learn] on the Web is exciting, this is not viewed as a existential threat for the following reasons:

 1. __Compilation__: as developers who have used [asm.js][asm] to compile C and C++ libraries to run on the Web can attest, the process is not as simple as defining input and output targets.
 Often pre-compiled code has to be massaged into a form suitable for compilation, which means work is involved, requiring both time and labor.
-1. __Timescale__: [web assembly][wasm] is not likely to be ubiquitous anytime soon (as of 2016) and a need exists now for numeric computation libraries which work on the Web.
+1. __Timescale__: [WebAssembly][wasm] is not likely to be ubiquitous anytime soon (as of 2016) and a need exists now for numeric computation libraries which work on the Web.
 1. __Monoglot__: developers will still build JavaScript applications and most will, all things being equal, want to use a library written in the same idiom.
 Using a single language stack reduces cognitive overhead and simplifies application development.
-1. __Legacy__: [web assembly][wasm] is unlikely to replace JavaScript, but, instead, serve a complementary role.
+1. __Legacy__: [WebAssembly][wasm] is unlikely to replace JavaScript, but, instead, serve a complementary role.
 JavaScript has a long and decorated history as part of the web platform.
 Relegating JavaScript to the dust bin would entail breaking the Web, an outcome which has been and will continue to be untenable, thus securing JavaScript's privileged status.

 <!-- </faq-question> -->